Does your digital marketing strategy give your business Inbound Fatigue?

 Why Marketers got it wrong

 Personally and as a fellow professional marketer, I believe we get in our own way.
 We believe we can tell where a prospect is on the buying journey from the keywords they use.
 That is a little bit presumptuous of us if I am honest.
 The individual’s own tone of voice will depict the terms that they use on search engines.
 We can literally misplace a person’s intent by not allowing immediate contact with a salesperson upon arrival on your website.
 Our job is to facilitate exchange.
-Be that of content, personal details or ability to communicate directly with our business or brand.
+Be that of content, personal details or the ability to communicate directly with our business or brand.

 Do you fill forms in on mobile devices?